contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 / #
 ```

-Note that the last scan on port `8888` using `nc -nzvw 1 10.1.2.5 8888` returned
+Note: The last scan on port `8888` using `nc -nzvw 1 10.1.2.5 8888` returned
 without any `Operation timed out` message, which means web tier application is able
 to reach the database application's TCP/IP stack.
-At this point you can add/delete rules to the policy dynamically
+At this point you can add/delete rules to the policy dynamically.

 ### Chapter 6: Running containers in a swarm cluster